 The project budget should be developed in accordance with sponsor and UNL guidelines.
 Before the submission or negotiation of any budget, the budget and Facilities and Administrative cost rates (“F&A” rates or “indirect costs”) must be reviewed and approved by the Office of Sponsored Programs or, in the case of USDA proposals, by the appropriate IANR officials.
 An initial review of the budget should be scheduled early in the proposal-writing process to ensure that an investigator’s plans are in accordance with agency and university requirements.

 1. Review the sponsor’s guidelines for budgets, including:

 - Required costs (funds for annual PI meetings, etc.)

 - Facilities and Administrative cost restrictions

 - Required budget forms and format

-5. Submit the entire proposal application, including the budget, to the Office of Sponsored Programs for a final budget check.
-The Office of Sponsored Programs will review the budget to ensure that it meets sponsor guidelines (e.g., for scope and format) and university guidelines (e.g., for indirect costs/F & A).
+4. Submit the entire proposal application, including the prepared UNL budget template, to your Pre-Award Coordinator in the Office of Sponsored Programs for a final review.
+The Office of Sponsored Programs will review the budget to ensure that it meets sponsor guidelines (e.g., for scope and format) and university guidelines (e.g., for F&A).

 Some sponsors require the submission of a formal pre-proposal or letter of intent in advance of a full proposal.
 If a pre-proposal requests detailed budget information, the full budget preparation guidelines above should be followed, and a copy of the prepared UNL budget template should be provided to the Office of Sponsored Programs for review before submission to the sponsor.
 The Office of Sponsored Programs will also provide an institutional signature for a pre-proposal if one is required.